amanrai31/React2/README6.md

 ## You Might Not Need an Effect

-- Why and how to remove unnecessary Effects from your components
-- How to cache expensive computations without Effects
-- How to reset and adjust component state without Effects
-- How to share logic between event handlers
-- Which logic should be moved to event handlers
-- How to notify parent components about changes

 **Removing unnecessary Effects will make your code easier to follow, faster to run, and less error-prone.**

 ### 1. How to remove unnecessary Effects